BJHunnicutt/anatomy/README.md

 * __Inputs__: rotatedData.mat, injMeta.mat, averageTemplate100um_rotated.mat
 * __Outputs__: submask.mat
 * __Saves__: submask and also updates injMeta.mat
 * __Running Notes__: This is a manual step to apply to all AIBS data.
-This is a GUI so it must have the jh_AllenInstituteBundleSubtraction.fig file in the same path
+This is a GUI so it must have the jh_AllenInstituteBundleSubtraction.fig file in the same path.
 Notes on Google Drive as: AIBS Bundle Subtraction Notes

 #### jh_consolidatingAIBSdatasets.m
 * __Purpose__: group injections from the same cortical area